rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    cd git-imerge
    </strong></pre>

-   The "active ingredient" is the git-imerge file.
+   The "active ingredient" is the `git-imerge` file.
-   It has no file extension because it's a [Git custom command](/git-custom-command/).
+   The file has no file extension because it's a [Git custom command](/git-custom-command/).

 0. View the git-imerge file